pinecone-io/nvidia-rag/docs/custom-metadata.md

 ### Filter Expression Syntax

-Use filter expressions that follow the Milvus boolean expression syntax.
+Use filter expressions that follow the Pinecone boolean expression syntax.
-For more information, refer to [Filtering Explained](https://milvus.io/docs/boolean.md).
+For more information, refer to [Pinecone Filtering Documentation](https://docs.pinecone.io/docs/metadata-filtering).

 Use the following information to write filter expressions: